 Request that the user, specified by their AM universal ID, authenticates according to the chain specified by the User Authentication Configuration property in their user profile.
-You can configure this property for a user under Realms > Realm Name > Subjects > User > User Name.
+You can configure this property for a user under Realms > Realm Name > Identities > UserName.

 In order for the User Authentication Configuration property to appear in user profiles, the iplanet-am-user-service object class must contain the iplanet-am-user-auth-config attribute in the identity repository schema.
 The default identity repository schemas provided with AM include this object class and attribute.
-See "Preparing an External Identity Repository" in the Installation Guide for information about identity repository schema.
+See "Preparing Identity Repositories" in the Installation Guide for information about identity repository schema.